-I recently earned my Ph.D. in Political Science with a concentration in Political Psychology at the University of California, Irvine.
-I am currently an Instructor at Loyola Marymount University and the University of California, Irvine My dissertation, “Talk ‘Like a man’: Feminine Style in the Pursuit of Political Power,” was supervised by Kristen Monroe, Marty Wattenberg, and Michael Tesler.
+I earned my Ph.D. in Political Science with a concentration in Political Psychology at the University of California, Irvine in 2017.
+My dissertation, “Talk ‘Like a Man’: Feminine Style in the Pursuit of Political Power,” won the 2018 Best Dissertation Award from the American Political Science Association’s Women and Politics Research Section.
+Special thanks to my dissertation committee — Kristen Monroe, Marty Wattenberg, and Michael Tesler

 I grew up in a political bubble – the Maryland/Washington DC area, just outside of the beltway.
 Some of my earliest political experiences include protesting the Iraq war on the National Mall, lobbying for clean energy in Annapolis, MD, and interning for the then-Majority Leader of the House of Representatives, Steny Hoyer.
 I worked on Capitol Hill at a truly historic time- from President Obama’s inauguration in January 2009 through the healthcare “summer from hell” (town halls…).
 I witnessed the fallout from the auto and bank bailouts, the passage of the economic stimulus, and the rise of the tea party (quite literally — tea bags sent as warning messages to Congressional leaders).
 I watched healthcare devolve into an irate and bitter national debate.
 And I didn’t even see the worst of it.
 Needless to say, these experiences have been invaluable to my understanding of American politics and personalities that govern both politics and policy.